top of page

 Then . . . panic, as the confusion took hold.

-He panted in his hysteria, each hot breath rushing from his throat like thick smoke from a chimney stack, as he blinked relentlessly, hoping his vision would somehow correct itself.
+He panted in his hysteria, each hot breath rushing from his throat like thick smoke from a chimney stack as he blinked relentlessly, hoping his hazed vision would correct itself.
 Every muscle ached and swelled as though he had ran a marathon, the slightest movement a rigorous trial of endurance and pain.
 Every lungful of morning air was a viscous attack, his body on the verge of collapse.

-A sense of smell abruptly returned without realizing it was lost, and his innards churned with the sickening odor of festering meat and decay.
+A sense of smell abruptly returned without realizing it was lost, and his innards churned with the sickening odour of festering meat and decay.
 Faint crimson outlines finally began to form hands before his eyes, and Michael stared in bewilderment at their blood-like tinge, his slippery fingers sticky with a gritted texture, like used motor oil.

 ‘What happened to him?’